 In my quest to get my teens outside more and more I’m always on the lookout for good ideas for activities that they might enjoy.
 Learning tricks on scooters is something that definitely fits the bill.
 It’s something teen friendly but these trick scooters are equally good for younger kids too!
 In this article I’m looking at what is the best stunt scooter on a budget in 2017 so if you’re looking for a gift for a teenager or an older child this scooter buying guide might be just the thing!

-Scroll down for individual comments on each item!
+Scroll down for individual comments on each item in this table!